 Something about the 1% rule that makes those sleazy guys get fabulously dirty rich selling knives on late night tv.
 But this blog/dog/cog has no business bones about him.

-The post "Pulling AdSense from a Plain Domain" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2007/12/adsensed/) on December 19, 2007.
+The post "Pulling AdSense from a Plain Domain" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2007/12/adsensed/) on December 19, 2007.